sjara/taskontrol/doc/index.rst

 TASKontrol
 ==========

-TASKontrol is an open source framework for developing behavioral experiments.
+TASKontrol is an open source framework for developing behavioral experiments for neuroscience research.

 It consists of modules written in `Python`_ and `PySide`_ (Qt for Python) for designing behavioral paradigms and providing a graphical user interface to control the experiments.
 It also includes software that runs in an `Arduino Due`_ to provide an interface for detecting external events and triggering stimuli.